xhayper/discord-rpc-deno/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior** A clear and concise description of what you expected to happen.

-**Screenshots** If applicable, add screenshots to help explain your problem.
+**Source code** If applicable, add a sample code for us to reproduce the bug.

 **(please complete the following information):**